City Lit photography projects

 By the end of this course you should be able to...

-- Produce photographs to a high level of technical proficiency
+- Produce photographs to a good level of technical proficiency

 - Confidently apply exposure settings and lighting techniques